 The land use scenario contemplates a maximum of approximately 5,540 residents and 3,692 new students who would attend Franklin Elementary and Toby Johnson Middle Schools (approximately 1 mile northeast), and Franklin High School (approximately 1.3 miles northeast) (EGUSD 2017).
 However, EGUSD periodically changes its school boundaries if a new school is built or the population in an area changes significantly.
 The SOIA area is currently in the EGUSD but it should be noted that school attendance boundaries may change, so other schools may eventually provide school services.
 As described above, Franklin Elementary School is at capacity, and enrollment is closed at Toby Johnson Middle School and Franklin High School.
 Due to the population increase possible in the SOIA Area, the additional students would exceed the capacity of these schools.
 However, the project would not trigger the need for additional school facilities because it does not propose development.
 Additionally, exceeding school capacity is not considered a physical impact under CEQA.
 Pursuant to SB 50, at the time of subsequent annexation and development of the site, the project applicant would be required to pay all applicable State-mandated school impact fees to EGUSD.
 The City would determine the assessable square footage that would be subject to the fee at the time of development.
-EGUSD would determine the capacity of existing schools at the time of build-out of the SOIA area, would determine the need for new school facilities, and would perform the environmental review of and development of new facilities as needed.
-In the event that school impact fees are not adequate to cover the need for new school facilities, EGUSD has the ability to raise fees as necessary.
-The California Legislature has declared that payment of the applicable school impact fee is deemed to be full and adequate mitigation under CEQA for impacts on school facilities (California Government Code Section 65996).
+EGUSD would determine the capacity of existing schools at the time of build-out of the SOIA area, would determine the need for new school facilities, and would perform the environmental review of and development of files, EGUSD has the ability to raise fees as necessary.
+The California Legislature has declared that payment of the applicable school impact fees is deemed to be full and adequate mitigation under CEQA for impacts on school facilities (California Government Code Section 65996).
 The impact related to increased demand for schools would be less than significant.